-Amy K. Kendall, Senior Associate
+Amy K. Kendall, Partner

 Ms. Kendall focuses her practice on environmental, land use and real estate law, and civil litigation.
 She has over 16 years of experience in federal and state environmental litigation, including administrative hearings.
 She is also regularly involved in permitting and other federal and state agency proceedings, regulatory compliance, review and commenting on environmental laws and regulations, and real estate matters, including the negotiation of utility easements for wind power.
 Her litigation experience has ranged from criminal trials to briefing for the United States Supreme Court and five Circuit Courts of Appeals.